Picking Winners in Daily Fantasy Sports Using Integer Programming: Introduction

-The entry to a daily fantasy sports contest is called a lineup and consists of a set of players in the given sport.
-One can view the lineups, which are the entries, as being constructed from a set of resources, which are the players.
-An added complication is the fact that there are constraints on the resources used to build a lineup.
+The entry to a daily fantasy sports contest is called a lineup{,} and {it} consists of a set of players in the given sport.
+An added complication is the fact that there are constraints on the {players} used to build a lineup.
 A daily fantasy sports company sets a price (in virtual dollars) for each player in a sport.
-These prices vary day to day and are based upon past and predicted performance \citep{ref:dkprices}.
+These prices vary {day-to-day} and are based upon past and predicted performance \citep{ref:dkprices}.
 Lineups must then be constructed within a fixed budget.
 For instance, in DraftKings hockey contests, there is a \$50,000 budget for each lineup.
 There are further constraints on the maximum number of each type of player allowed and the number of different teams represented in a lineup.
 Finding an optimal lineup is challenging because the performance of each player is unknown and there are hundreds of players to choose from.
-However, predictions for player points can be found on a host of sites such as Rotogrinders \citep{ref:rotogrinders} or Daily Fantasy Nerd \citep{ref:dfn} which are fairly accurate, and many fantasy sports players have a good sense about how players will perform.
+However, predictions for player points can be found on a host of sites such as Rotogrinders \citep{ref:rotogrinders} or Daily Fantasy Nerd \citep{ref:dfn} {that} are fairly accurate, and many fantasy sports players have a good sense about how players will perform.
 This suggests that the main challenge is not in predicting player performance, but in using predictions and other information to construct the lineups.

-In a previous study \citep{ref:footballSun} a mixed integer program is presented which optimizes draft selection and weekly lineup selection for season long fantasy football.
-This illustrates that optimization can be a useful tool for constructing lineups in fantasy sports.
-However, that study focuses on season long fantasy contests, which does not necessarily coincide with the problem of picking winners in daily fantasy contests which we study in this work.
+{There have been many previous studies on how mathematical optimization and analytical methods can be used to assist sporting organizations.
+For instance, \cite{sharp2011integer} use integer programming to construct Cricket teams, \cite{pantuso2017football} propose an optimization model to maximize the expected value of a European football club, \cite{ozlu2016optimization} employ integer programming to solve the problem of assigning and scheduling minor league scouts for Major League Baseball teams, and \cite{sokol2003robust} generate optimal baseball batting orders that are robust under uncertainty in skill measurement.
+Additionally, there have been many studies that have applied analytical methods to in consumer sporting competitions.
+For instance, multiple studies have considered the problem of predicting the maximum number of winners in the National Collegiate Athletic Association (NCAA) March Madness college basketball tournament \citep{kvam2006logistic,brown2010improved,guestrin2005near,kaplan2001march}.
+There has also been work that considers ranking NCAA Football teams \citep{kolbush2017logistic}. }